ja-he/palette-grabber/README.md

 The normal usage is
 ```
-palette-grabber --input <file> [optional options]
+palette-grabber --input <file> -k <k>
 ```
 with all options being
 ```
 Options:
 -d,--dump-colors         : Dump all colors from the image.
 -h,--help                : Print this help information.
 -i,--input <file>        : The input file.
 Must be given a valid input file name.
+-k,--k-means [<k>]       : Get color clusters with k-Means.
 -n,--naive [<threshold>] : Naively get unique (by euclidean distance) color values from
                            image to form palette.
 Can be given a distance threshold value,
                            default is 100.0 if none provided.
 ```